 The Tweel is a single unit, replacing the current tire and wheel assembly.
 It’s bolted on and there’s no air pressure to maintain.

-Because the tire is airless, fleet operations can reduce downtime, increase tire life, and reduce tire maintenance, according to Justin MacLanders, sales manager for Tweel.
+Because the tire is airless, fleet operations can reduce downtime, increase tire life, and reduce tire maintenance, according to Justin MacLanders, global account manager (OE DEFENSE) with Michelin.
 The Tweel tires often last the life of the vehicle; for skid steers, where tires don’t last the full equipment lifecycle, they can be retreaded at 30-40% the cost of new tires, he added.

 While the Tweel has been available a few years, many government fleet professionals aren’t aware of it because it doesn’t fall in the general “tire” category.
 Fleet professionals must know where to look to purchase them, said Alvin Carr, government account manager at Michelin.

 And although the airless tires are only available for off-road vehicles for now, Michelin plans to bring an on-road version to the market, potentially by 2024.
 In addition, a partnership with General Motors has Michelin providing airless tires for the Chevrolet Bolt starting in 2026.